 Practical Nursing Program application/ admissions criteria are identified on pages 12-13 in this catalog.
-This program is only offered on the Jeffeson County Campus.

 The individual who successfully completes all program requirements is awarded a certificate in practical nursing and is eligible to sit for the National Council Licensing Examination for Practical Nurses (NCLEX-PN).
 Successful passing of this exam merits the graduate the right to apply for state licensure as a licensed practical nurse and use the initials LPN.